suyuan32/simple-admin-doc/src/guide/basic-config/env_setting.md

 - [Simple Admin Tool](/guide/basic-config/simple-admin-tools.md)

 ::: info
 It is recommended to develop under linux, because the make command is required.
-We use Ubuntu 22.10.
+We develop in Ubuntu 22.10. \
+**`Windows` users are recommended to develop in the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment, the `Windows` environment has some bugs.**
 :::

 ## Backend Setting